JetBrains/kotlin-web-site/docs/reference/control-flow.md

 }
 ```

-*when*{: .keyword } matches its argument against all branches consequently until some branch condition is satisfied.
+*when*{: .keyword } matches its argument against all branches sequentially until some branch condition is satisfied.
 *when*{: .keyword } can be used either as an expression or as a statement.
 If it is used as an expression, the value
 of the satisfied branch becomes the value of the overall expression.
 If it is used as a statement, the values of
 individual branches are ignored.
 (Just like with *if*{: .keyword }, each branch can be a block, and its value